-Defend: May only enter ZOCs and attack units in hexes within the target location that were controlled by friendly units when Defend order was given.
+Defend: May not enter ZOCs unless hex entered is part of target location and was controlled by friendly units when Defend order was given.
+May attack only hexes wher it could enter ZOCs.
 When complying with order, the leader must move towards the target hex until within 2 hexes of target.
 Once the leader is within this radius or prevented from going closer by enemy units, can only move out of the radius (from target or closest hex) by retreat in which case the order fails.
 It is possible to specify "current position" as a target location.
 This then refers to all hexes that are occupied by or can only be reached by passing through ZOCs of the formation in question.
 The leader must be in such a hex.